Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Discussion and Limitations

-\textbf{Efficiency.} Despite the effectiveness of the proposed method, there are concerns about the time cost of the proposed approach.
-To address this issue, one feasible solution is to utilize parallel computing techniques, which can significantly decrease the time required for the detection.
-Another feasible solution is to use random sampling to reduce the number of images that need to be processed.
-In monitoring surveillance, images are continuously collected, but not every frame is required to be detected.
+\textbf{Efficiency.} To reduce the time cost, one feasible solution is to use random sampling to reduce the number of images that need to be processed.
+In monitoring surveillance, images are continuously collected, but not every frame requires to be detected.
 We can improve the system's overall efficiency by randomly selecting a subset of frames for detection.
-In summary, these solutions can mitigate these concerns by leveraging parallel computing and random sampling.
-We will investigate the potential techniques in the future.

 \textbf{Adversarial Attacks for 3D Object Detection.} Adversarial attacks for 3D object detection involve placing a physically realizable adversarial object that can make some objects undetected by a 3D object detector.
-This type of attack shares similar principles with adversarial attacks for 2D object detection.
+This type of attack shares similar principles with adversarial patch attacks for 2D object detection.
 Theoretically, our defensive patches can also be adapted to detect adversarial attacks for 3D object detection.
 We can construct a brittle 3D object and import it into the input data.
-Then we check the state of the imported brittle 3D objects to determine whether there has been an adversarial attack on the 3D object detection.
-Therefore, we leave the adaptation of our approach for 3D object detection as a future research direction.
-Addressing this challenge will be our future work.
+Then we check the state of the imported brittle 3D objects to determine whether there has been an adversarial attack on the 3D detector.
+We leave the adaptation of our approach for 3D object detection as a future research direction.